nre-learning/nrelabs-curriculum/lessons/fundamentals/lesson-17-git/stage3/guide.md

 ## Playing Catch-Up

 As was mentioned previously, Git branching is a powerful tool to have when multiple work streams are going on simultaneously.
-Let's say Fred is also working on his own change ticket (#124) which changes the IP address of em3, in branch `change-124`.
+Let's say Fred is also working on his own change ticket (#124) which changes the IP address of em4, in branch `change-124`.
 Let's say that the change review board likes Fred better than you so his change gets approved before yours.
 Since we haven't managed to run fast enough to capture fred and upload his brain into this lesson, we built a script to simulate this taking place.
 Run this script to merge Fred's change into the `master` branch:

 ```
-/antidote/stage2/change-approval.sh > /dev/null 2>&1
+/antidote/stage3/change-approval.sh > /dev/null 2>&1
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>

 Now, that suck-up Fred's change is present on the `master` branch while you're still working in `change-123`.
 This means your branch is actually simultaneously **behind** and **ahead** of `master`, in that your branch has commits that `master` doesn't have, but the reverse is also true.

 One cool trick is that we can actually use the `git diff` command to compare entire branches, not just files, changes or commits.
-By comparing the `change-123` branch (our currently checked-out branch) with `master`, we can see that not only is our change to `em4` shown, but also Fred's change to `em3`:
+By comparing the `change-123` branch (our currently checked-out branch) with `master`, we can see that not only is our change to `em3` shown, but also Fred's change to `em4`:

 ```
-git diff change-123 master
+git diff master change-123
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>

 Fortunately, this is fairly easy to remedy, and a fairly common occurrence.
 Imagine you're working on a project with many other people, with changes going into the `master` branch all the time.
 You may have to "catch up" your working branch many times over the course of a given work cycle.

 The simplest and most common way to integrate these changes into your branch is via the `git merge` command.
 In short, this creates a commit which brings the contents of another branch into the one you have checked out.
-In this case, it brings the updates to the `master` branch that were created for change #124 into
+In this case, it brings the updates to the `master` branch that were created for change #124 into our branch so we can ensure we're working from the latest possible commit.
+This reduces the things we'll have to reason about when comparing our branch to `master`, and in some cases, prevent problems when we try to merge.

 > You can also use a concept called ["rebasing"](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) to catch your branch up with the lastest changes from another branch.
 However, this works very differently to a simple merge, and is often better used for other niche use cases where it's needed.
 We will cover rebasing in a future section.
 For now, stick with `git merge`.

 ```
-git merge master
+git merge master change-123
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>

 Now, re-running `git diff` should show that only our change is what's left between our branch and `master`.

 ```
-git diff change-123 master
+git diff master change-123
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>